samuel-craig/ABC_cakile/Laboratory_log.md

 ### *C. edentula* Pool D
         model1        model2        model3        model4        model5        model6        model7        model8        model9       model10       model11       model12       model13 selected model  post proba
            464           405            17           620           322            80           968            78           897             6           152           119           872              7       0.646
+- Surprisingly(?) *C. edentula* Pool D, scenario 7, showed the highest posterior probability of any of the *C. edentula* Pools.
+- Is this simpply because of the inclusion of thw Western North American *C. edentula*?
+That it is more confident because it has a new population, greater SNPs, and a place to place them within the scenarios? -> new Psuedo-Observed Datasets (PODs) to check this behaviour.
+However, *C. edentula* Pool D included scenatios that were similar to pools A, B, C. Scenario 2 in Pool D ("Single Origin: Nova Scotia") is not fundamentally different from Scenario 2 in Pool A, and Scenario 8 in Pool A is the same as Scenario 2 in Pool A except with an interceding unsmapled popualtion between the source and invaded ranges.
+Yet of the top three scenarios in *C. edentula* Pool D, 7D (1st) involves initial introduction from Nova Scotia followed by a secondary introduction from Western North America, 9D (2nd) involves an initial introduction from Western North America, followed by a secondary introduction from Nova Scotia, and 13D (3rd) involves initial AND secondary introductions from Western North America.
+Only the 6th most supported scenario only includes a single introduction from Nova Scotia - which is the winning scenario under the Pool A scenario simulations (named "edentula_all_scenarios_v.4") and the 7th most supported involves initial and sceondary introductions from Nova Scotia - which is the winning scenario under the "All scenarios" simulations.
+- Additionally, as secondary introduction priors were allow to go to 0, until parameter estimation is conducted we don't know whether these secondary introductions are >0 and thus exist (but it seems as though they would otherwise the single introduction scenarios would surely recieve more support.)
+#### Next Steps: *C. edentula* Pool D
+- Check Hanna's population structure analysis, is there any plausible possibility that Western North America *C. edentula* could contribute to the Australian *C. edentula*.
+In particular answer the following:
+1. When did *C. edentula* reach Western North America?
+What is the strength of the evidence/how sure are we in this estimation?
+2. When did *C. edentula* reach Australia?
+What is strength of the evidence/how sure are we in this estimation?
+3. Do the admixture results support this sequence of events?
+If not, why?
+What is th strength of the evidence for not considering Western North American *C. edentula* as a source for the Australian introduction?

+ - Pseudo-Observed Datasets (PODs): does adding more populations inherently increase the posterior probability of the RF model choice analysis?
+ - Classification error is not as low as in Pool A scenario simulations (named "edentula_all_scenarios_v.4"), Scenario 8, what - precisely - does classification error tell us?
+ - LDA plots showed observed data was not in the centre of the simulated data of scenario 7, and that scenario 7, 9, and 13 each overlapped under the observed data.
+What is causing this imprecision, is it that all source populations in Pool D diverge from the ancestral population simulatenously as a polytomy?
+Would having the Western North American *C. edentula* diverge *later* than the Nova Scotian and Great Lakes *C. edentula* result in lower prior and class errors? or does that fact that the polytomy 'motif' is repeated in each scenatio 'cancel-out' its effect (may not cancel out, but may create a higher baseline of classification error).
+ - Additionally need to consider the issue of resolution.
+High classification error may point to diyabc being unable to resolve between scenarios, and in Pool D the lowest classification error (2%) was held by the 5th most voted scenario (1D) which was 4-way polytomy scenario in which wNA, Nova Scotia, Great Lakes and Australian *C. edentula* all simulatenously diverged from an ancestral population.